anilbegin/reactpracgit/README.md

 **Practice** using basic git commands

-Create a basic React App, upload it to web.
+- Create a basic React App,
+- upload/push the React App to Github using git commands.

 **webpack**